Mandatory Minimums and Sentencing Reform

 A BLUNT tool of the drug war

 Congress and the states have implemented mandatory minimums for a variety of offenses, but they are used especially frequently in drug cases.
 Federal drug cases usually involve more than one defendant and are often charged as conspiracies.
-Because in conspiracies, drug-related mandatory minimum punishments are based on the total weight of drugs of all the transactions the conspiracy is alleged to have carried out, and not on the offender’s actual level of involvement, a single-trip drug courier often faces the same penalty as the ringleader who arranged all the shipments of the organization.
+In conspiracies, drug-related mandatory minimum punishments are based on the total weight of drugs of all the transactions all the persons who are part of the conspiracy are alleged to have carried out, and not on the individual defendant’s actual level of involvement.
+Thus, a single-trip drug courier faces the same penalty as the ringleader who arranged all the shipments of the organization.
 Not only are the terms of imprisonment much too high, but Congress also set the drug weight thresholds too low to identify true high-level offenders that should be the target of federal investigation.
-For methamphetamine, offenders face a minimum five-year sentence for possession of five grams, the weight of five Sweet-n-Low(R) packets, when a heavy user might go through a gram in a day.
+For methamphetamine, offenders face a minimum five-year sentence for distribution of five grams, the weight of five Sweet-n-Low(R) packets, when a heavy user might go through a gram in a day.
 A genuine high-level trafficker arranges multiple shipments of hundreds of kilograms.

-Although Congress passed mandatory minimum laws with the directive to the Justice Department to crack down on drug "kingpins," the US Sentencing Commission reported in 2011 that “high-level” suppliers or importers made up only 11% of federal defendants sentenced to mandatory minimums.
-The rest of federal defendants were couriers, low-level dealers, and even marginally-involved friends and family of the accused.
+Although Congress passed mandatory minimum laws in 1986 with the directive to the Justice Department to focus on "major drug traffickers," that has not been the case.
+In its most recent comprehensive study, the U.S. Sentencing Commission reported in 2011 that “high-level” suppliers or importers made up only 10.9% of federal defendants, wholesalers of any amount -- 21.2%, street-level dealers -- 17.2%, and couriers -- 23% sentenced for drug offenses.
+Only 2.2% were managers or supervisors.
+The rest of federal drug defendants were other low-level offenders, even marginally-involved friends and family of the accused.

 A Waste of Money

-Excessively long sentences are not only unjust but extremely wasteful.
-Incarcerating one person for a single year costs between $15,000 and $60,000.
-The federal prison budget has risen from less than $3.7 billion in 2000 and less than $5 billion in 2006 to $7.3 billion in 2016.
+Excessively long sentences are not only unjust but extremely expensive and wasteful.
+In FY 2015, the average cost of incarceration of a federal prisoner was just under $32,000.
+The federal prison budget has risen from less than $3.7 billion in 2000 and less than $5 billion in 2006 to about $7 billion in 2017.
 This exceeds the $5.5 billion allocated by the federal government to care for all the homeless people in the U.S. (It was estimated that on a January night in 2014 there were more than half a million homeless people in America's shelters and streets.)

 Mandatory minimum sentences have persisted for decades despite opposition by citizens and judges.
 But over the last few years, South Carolina and Rhode Island have eliminated at least some drug mandatory minimums completely, presenting a model for federal reform.
-CJPF has been pushing for just such federal progress: In the summer of 2015, Criminal Justice Policy Foundation Executive Director Eric Sterling called on President Obama to address mandatory minimums during his remaining months in office.
-Meanwhile, in the current session of Congress, the reform group Families Against Mandatory Minimums continues to advocate for legislation to dismantle and reduce mandatory minimums.
+CJPF has been educating the public about the need for reform for decades.
+In the summer of 2015, Criminal Justice Policy Foundation Executive Director Eric E. Sterling called on President Obama to address mandatory minimums during his remaining months in office.
+While hopes were high for reform to pass in the 114th Congress, President Obama's advocacy was inadequate and no legislation was enacted before Congress adjourned in 2016.